mincerafter42/mincerafter42.github.io/index.md

 To learn more about my gender, and romantic & sexual orientation, [visit the Labels page](/labels), also available in the header menu.

 Here on this blog you will find stuff that I do!
 Some of it is quite random!
-You can be notified of new posts through **Really Simple Syndication**.
-To learn why that's the only way available, you can read about RSS in [the Site Setup page](/site-setup).
+You can be notified of new posts through **syndication feeds.**.
+To learn why that's the only way available, you can read about syndication feeds in [the Site Setup page](/site-setup).

 You can use the links in the header menu, at the top of the page, to navigate around my blog.